wilsonlabgroup/scMappR/README.md

 ### Generating a signature matrix and processing scRNA-seq count data

 A matrix, dgGMatrix, or list of these matrices are inputted where the rows are genes and the columns are indiviudal cells.
 The gene names must be human or mouse gene symbols.
-If the dataset is being processed from PanglaoDB, then the rownames are GeneSymbol-ENSMBL, here, set `species_name = -9`.

 This function returns the signature matrix and cell-type labels.
 If `toSave = TRUE` signature matrices, all cell-type markers, the average expression of genes from each cell-type, and cell-type labels from gsva are stored as files in the working directory.
 Additionally, if `saveSCObject = TRUE`, then the Seurat object is also saved in the working directory.